json-api/json-api/implementations/index.md

 * [FriendsOfCake/crud-json-api](https://github.com/FriendsOfCake/crud-json-api) CakePHP Crud Listener for building maintainable JSON API compliant APIs.
 * [thephpleague/fractal](http://fractal.thephpleague.com/) A partial implementation of the JSON API spec allowing for an easy drop in JSON rendering solution.
 * [oligus/jad](https://github.com/oligus/jad) A library that turns doctrine entities into json api resource, or collection of resources, automagically.
+* [enm/json-api-server](https://eosnewmedia.github.io/JSON-API-Server/) is an abstract server-side PHP (>= 7.0) implementation of the json api specification.
+It offers an entry point which will handle PSR-7 requests and will respond with a PSR-7 response.
+A Request can be logged by a PSR-3 logger if needed.
+All structures (resources, documents etc.) are implemented by default but of course you are able to use your own implementations.
+* [enm/json-api-server-bundle](https://eosnewmedia.github.io/JSON-API-Server-Bundle/) is a symfony bundle which integrates [enm/json-api-server](https://eosnewmedia.github.io/JSON-API-Server/) into your symfony application (symfony version ~2.7|~3.0).

 ### <a href="#server-libraries-node-js" id="server-libraries-node-js" class="headerlink"></a> Node.js
 * [Fortune.js](http://fortune.js.org/) is a library that includes a [comprehensive implementation of JSON API](https://github.com/fortunejs/fortune-json-api).